2.20 CONTRACT ADMINISTRATION

 The following are required to be posted on the project bulletin board:

-· Subcontractor Authorization and EEO Poster Notice provided by the Iowa DOT Office of Contracts that lists the name, address and phone number of the Contractor's and all subcontractors' EEO/AA officer.
-This form is considered the Department's written authorization of subcontractors for the contract
+· Subcontractor Authorization and EEO Poster Notice provided by the Iowa DOT Contracts and Specifications Bureau that lists the name, address and phone number of the Contractor’s and all subcontractors’ EEO/AA officer.
+This form is considered the Department’s written authorization of subcontractors for the contract

 · Form FHWA 1022 – Notice of False Statement